innot/argparseDecorator/docs/source/usage.rst

 To mark methods as commands the *ArgParseDecorator* must be instantiated as a `class variable`_.
-But as a class variable it does not have access to any data from a *MyCLI* instance, especially not to the *self* reference.
+But as a class variable it does not have access to any data from a *MyCLI* instance, especially not to the :code:`self` reference.

-To correctly call the *cmd* function from :meth:`~argparsedecorator.argparse_decorator.ArgParseDecorator.execute` a reference to *self* must be given, e.g. like this:
+To correctly call the :code:`cmd` function from :meth:`~.argparse_decorator.ArgParseDecorator.execute` a reference to :code:`self` must be given, e.g. like this:

 .. code-block:: python